ft_context.txt For Vim version 9.2. Last change: 2026 Jan 10

 g:context_ignore_makefile = 0

-directory of the file to be typeset.
+set to the directory of the file you want to typeset.
+Additionally, be aware

 'g:context_extra_options'